 The Inspiration for Lucas and Garrison – 1875

 Every life has a story to tell.
-What can we learn from the stories of Saint Louis’ past?
+Can we learn from the stories of Saint Louis’ past?
 We think the lives, times and places of an earlier era of growth and progress in Saint Louis can be instructive and inspirational for us today.
 Many Saint Louisans over time have chosen to devote themselves to doing what is right for their community and it has made a significant difference.
-History can be a great teacher.
-Now is a great time to learn.
+History can be a great teacher and now is a great time to learn.
 Lucas and Garrison 1875 is about discovering and telling some of these Saint Louis stories.

 This journal will tell the tales that are discovered as we consider lives that were lived during Saint Louis’ golden era, 1870-1890.
-Today internet research provides an extensive amount of historical information through old directories, pamphlets and books written about earlier times.
-Most notably, 1875 was the year that Camille N. Dry created and Richard J. Compton published an exhaustive set of 110 highly defined maps titled, “1875 Pictorial St. Louis – Metropolis of the Mississippi Valley. ”
+Today internet research provides an overwhelming treasure trove of historical information through old directories, pamphlets and books written about earlier times.
+Most notably for our research, 1875 was the year that Camille N. Dry created and Richard J. Compton published an exhaustive set of 110 highly defined maps and commentary titled, “1875 Pictorial St. Louis – Metropolis of the Mississippi Valley. ”

-During the building of the great Eads Bridge over the Mississippi River in the early 1870s, railroad tunnels were also constructed to connect the bridge to the rail terminals farther south and west.
-The foundation of the 8th and Locust church was so rattled by the tunnel excavation and blasting that the building was eventually condemned requiring an unforeseen move.
-The church leaders bought property to move west and architect Charles Ramsey designed a beautiful new building to be built at the northeast corner of Lucas and Garrison.
-The church was to be completed in 1876.
+During the building of the great Eads Bridge over the Mississippi River in the early 1870s, railroad tunnels were constructed to connect the bridge to the rail terminals farther south and west in the city.
+The foundation of the 8th and Locust church was so badly shaken by the tunnel excavation and blasting that the building was eventually condemned requiring an another unforeseen move.
+The church leaders bought property to move farther west and architect Charles Ramsey designed a beautiful new building to be built at the northeast corner of Lucas and Garrison.
 The new church, even though not yet completed, was included on Plate 71 of the Compton and Dry maps in 1875.
 This is the target area of our research – the neighborhood of Lucas and Garrison.

-Each of the 110 Dry and Compton directory maps or plates includes a list of people who resided in that specified area of the city.
-Residences and businesses referenced on the maps are numbered so we know exactly where people lived or worked in 1875.
-Old city directories pinpoint their addresses even more accurately.
-Many of the people living in close proximity to the intersection of Lucas and Garrison and listed on Plate 71 were prominent leaders who lived fascinating lives – Saint Louis luminaries whose stories have been lost or forgotten over time.
+Each of the 110 Dry and Compton directory maps or plates includes a list of some of the people who resided in that specified area of the city.
+Residences and businesses referenced on the maps are numbered so we know exactly where these people lived in 1875.
+Old city directories pinpoint their addresses and their businesses even more accurately.
+Many of the people living in close proximity to the intersection of Lucas and Garrison and listed on Plate 71 were prominent leaders who lived fascinating and productive lives.

+They were Saint Louis luminaries whose stories have mostly been lost or forgotten over time.
 Many of these people were very successful, and they gave back to the city they loved.
 The lives of these Saint Louisans will be the basis of the profiles that we will assemble.
 Some of the profiles will be described on web pages including gathered resources and some will be represented through video vignettes or historical storylines.

-Rabbit Trails, Back Stories and Coincidences
+Rabbit Trails, Back Stories and Coincidence

-The initial research targets will be the 104 names and places listed on Plate 71.
-We know that many of the residents living around Lucas and Garrison in 1875 were remarkable people who lived intriguing and eventful lives and made a difference in their community.
-Their stories are fascinating.
-Often their stories lead us down rabbit trails, back stories and coincidences of Saint Louis today.
+As we’ve stated, the initial research targets will be the 104 names and places listed on Plate 71.
+Many of the residents living around Lucas and Garrison in 1875 were remarkable people who lived intriguing and eventful lives and made a difference in their community.
+Many of those lives still impact and benefit the City of Saint Louis today.